rails/rails/guides/source/active_record_validations_callbacks.md

 The default error message for this helper is "_must be accepted_".

-It can receive an +:accept+ option, which determines the value that will be considered acceptance.
+It can receive an `:accept` option, which determines the value that will be considered acceptance.
 It defaults to "1" and can be easily changed.

 ```ruby
 class Person < ActiveRecord::Base